 A single coordinate indicating the center of the station is given for each location.
 The gear must be set through the center position in either a North-South (NS) or East-West (EW) orientation.
 Only if protected areas (e.g., Steller sea lion (Eumetopias jubatus) rookeries), weather, or tide conditions do not permit setting directly NS or EW, the Captain may set in the direction necessary.
-Any change in location must be within 3 M of the original coordinates and must be thoroughly documented in the FISS Logbook.
+Any change in location must be within 3 M of the original coordinates and must be indicated on the Captain Set Form, EaSea and thoroughly documented in the FISS Logbook